openscriptures/morphhb/README.txt

 Miqra according to the Mesorah

-We have added a new text of teh Hebrew Bible, based on the Aleppo Codex, under MAPM.
+We have added a new text of the Hebrew Bible, based on the Aleppo Codex, under MAPM.